SAP-samples/cloud-extension-html5-sample/mission/connectivity/README.md

     * **Authentication**: Principal Propagation
     * **Location ID**: optional field, you have use this field if you connect more than one cloud connectors to your account.
 See [Destination Configuration Help page](https://help.sap.com/viewer/6d3eac5a9e3144a7b43932a1078c7628/Cloud/en-US/0a2e5a45d5494ec08318ead2019d54db.html).

-    Add the following properties by clicking on the "New Property" button:
+    Add the following properties by clicking on the **New Property** button:

     * Name: **HTML5.DynamicDestination** - value: **true**
     * Name: **SAP-Client** - value: **the SAP-Client of your SAP S/4HANA system**